-The purpose of this ADM is to provide districts with information and procedures necessary to implement FFFS, including requirements for submission of performance and accountability information for 2024-2025 FFFS Plans.
-The FFFS System web application will be used for the 2024-2025 FFFS Plan submission and approval process.
+The purpose of this ADM is to provide districts with information and procedures necessary to implement FFFS, including requirements for the submission of performance and accountability information for FFY 2025-2026 FFFS Plans.
+The FFFS System web application will be used for the FFY 2025-2026 FFFS Plan submission and approval process.
 The FFFS System also hosts a document repository and legacy TANF Reporting and Control System (TRACS 2) Plans that the districts can access via a report screen.
 The FFFS SharePoint site will continue to host legacy FFFS Plans as appropriate according to State retention policies.

-Districts must submit their completed 2024-2025 FFFS Plan via the FFFS System for review and approval by the New York State Office of Temporary and Disability Assistance (OTDA) and the New York State Office of Children and Family Services (OCFS) by September 16, 2024.
+Districts must submit their completed FFY 2025-2026 FFFS Plan via the FFFS System for review and approval by the New York State Office of Temporary and Disability Assistance (OTDA) and the New York State Office of Children and Family Services (OCFS) by September 15, 2025.